OMSCS-Cowboy-Coders/space-rescue/CowboyCoders_SpaceRescue_readme.txt

 i.
 Start scene: Mars_Scene
 - The start scene presents the main character, the astronaut, on the planet Mars.

 ii.
-How to play and what parts of the level to observe technology requirements
+How to play:
 - The game begins with the player on the terrain.
 - There are four battery spots in total around the map that contain a battery part for the spaceship that you can collect.
-- The doors open when the player steps in front of it and they have deposited a battery
 - To move around, you can use the arrow keys (up, right, left).
 - To jump, press spacebar.
 - To pick up a spaceship part, press E. To put it down, press Q. You can only pick up one battery at a time.
+- To pause game, press ESC that brings up a resume, restart, or quit game menu.
+To resume game, press the ESC button again.
 - There are hamburgers scattered around the map to increase your health once you get hit.
 After 10 seconds, your health can also regenerate automatically.
 - There are capsule shaped sprint powerups to help you go faster for 3 seconds.
 - You can sprint using the shift key, and also press R to use your powerup.
 - There are aliens to avoid and touching lava or falling into craters makes you lose health.
+There is also fall damage.

 iii.
 What to observe in various parts of the game:
 3D Feel Game
 - Start Menu with options to play the game, see instructions, see credits, and quit the game
 - Pause Menu to restart or quit the game when escape is pressed and resumes the game when escape is pressed again